-Based at Carmel College in St Helens, about nine miles from the main University campus.
+You will be based at Carmel College in St Helens, about nine miles from the main University campus.
 Carmel College offers small class sizes and high standards of academic achievement.
-The programme, which is moderated by University staff, comprises introductory modules in Chemistry, Biology, Applications of Biology and Mathematics.
+The programme, which is moderated by University staff, comprises introductory modules in biology, applications of biology and mathematics, plus either chemistry or geography.

 Programme Year One